alilichan/NavisAI/progress/report-01-may-2026.md

 Navis AI is an AI-powered voice interaction layer that helps users navigate and complete tasks across mobile applications through real-time guidance and contextual assistance.

+## Product Evolution

+Navis AI originated from an earlier concept, SafeSpend SG, which focused on helping users understand financial and official documents through AI-powered document scanning and interpretation.

+During the initial validation and development phase, user feedback highlighted a broader challenge: many users struggled not only with understanding information, but also with navigating digital applications and completing tasks independently.

+Based on these findings, the project pivoted from document understanding to a universal AI-powered app navigation assistant.

+This evolution led to the development of Navis AI, which focuses on helping users interact with mobile applications through voice-guided, context-aware assistance.

+The core mission remains unchanged: improving digital accessibility and confidence for users.

 ## Objectives

 * Validate user problem